 - The slide shows the new mark to provide a method for a task force to indicate it has performed and incomplete search.
-The TF may have entered the structure and only completed some of the floor or, as in the case of Hurricanes; the Search may have been of the exterior only. - The extent of the search should be determined by information that is placed in the box below the Search Mark.
+The TF may have entered the structure and only completed some of the floor or, as in the case of hurricanes; the search may have been done without entering the structure. - The extent of the search is to be recorded by placing information in a box below the Search Mark